c4s4/sqlplus_commando/README.md

 Result set types
 ----------------

-**mysql_commando** performs auto casting before returning result sets.
-As it calls MySQL on command line, every value in the result set is a string.
+*sqlplus_commando* performs auto casting before returning result sets.
+As it calls *sqlplus* on command line, every value in the result set is a string.
 For convenience, it casts integers, floats, dates and NULL into native Python types.

 There are situations where this might not be accurate.
 For instance, if a column